Smoked Chuck Roast (With Secret Ingredient)

 • Energy Source – Charcoal, pellets, propane, gas, etc.

 • Water Bottle – Use it to spritz the roast while cooking.
-We use an inexpensive spray bottles from Amazon.
+I use an inexpensive spray bottles from Amazon.

 • Thermometer – Always use a meat thermometer.
-Our go-to digital thermometer is the Thermaworks Dot.
+My go-to digital thermometer is the Thermaworks Dot.

 • Aluminum Foil (or peach butcher paper)